Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 Communicating Incident Information to Employees

 Employees must be informed of incidents and the immediate actions they can take to prevent similar events from occurring in their work areas.
-This may be done using a flash report that includes a high-level description of the incident along with it root causes and actions employees should take to prevent similar incidents.
+This may be done using a flash report that includes a high-level description of the incident along with its root causes and actions employees should take to prevent similar incidents.

 Incident Recordkeeping Requirements

-Maintaining incident-related records is important to:
+Maintaining incident-related records is important for:

 - Maintaining a historical reference of the incident and actions taken to avoid recurrence